Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 Just like the `SelectMany(...)` method that this notation internally relies on, every action is encoded in a lazy manner.
 To get the final result, the composed task needs to be awaited.

-Of course, while it does look interesting, this comprehension syntax isn't actually very useful.
-After all, C# already has its  own syntax for this exact purpose in the form of the well-known `async`/`await` keywords:
+Of course, while it does look interesting, this comprehension syntax isn't particularly useful.
+After all, C# already has specialized syntax for this exact purpose in the form of the well-known `async` and `await` keywords.
+The code we wrote above is mostly equivalent to the following, more familiar snippet:

 ```csharp
 var sum = await Task.Run(() => 1 + 1);